basemosman/Recruitment/API/make.md

 #### Acceptance criteria

 * Ability to create a customer (all data)
-* Must not create customer unless firstname, lastname, postcode and store id are present and valid.
+* Must not create customer unless firstname, lastname, email and store id are present and valid.
 * Requested Create Data is validated (best guess)
     * Informative &amp; relevant error message returned for invalid data
 * Requested Create Data is sanitised